sgrankin/mk/mk.1.md

 stamp of its prerequisites.
 Otherwise, if a target does not exist as a file, its date stamp is set to the most recent date stamp of its prerequisites, or zero if it has no prerequisites.
+For URLs the `Last-Modified` header returned from a HTTP HEAD request is used to determine if the target is up to date.
 Otherwise, the target is the name of a file and the target's date stamp is always that file's modification date.
 The date stamp is computed when the target is needed in the execution of a rule; it is not a static value.

 Nonexistent targets that have prerequisites and are themselves prerequisites are treated specially.
-Such a target t is given the date stamp of its most recent prerequisite and if this causes all the targets which have t as a prerequisite to be up to date, t is considered up to date.
-Otherwise, t is made in the normal fashion.
-The -i flag overrides this special treatment.
+Such a target `t` is given the date stamp of its most recent prerequisite and if this causes all the targets which have `t` as a prerequisite to be up to date, `t` is considered up to date.
+Otherwise, `t` is made in the normal fashion.

 Files may be made in any order that respects the preceding restrictions.

-A recipe is executed by supplying the recipe as standard input to the command
+A recipe is executed by supplying the recipe as standard input to the command, `sh`, unless The `S` attribute is set, which defines an alternative program to run the recipe

-        /bin/rc -e -I

-(the -e is omitted if the E attribute is set).
 The environment is augmented by the following variables:

 $alltarget
 :   all the targets of this rule.